8 Signs He Didn't Pull Out in Time (And What to Do)

 So, things get tricky when you’re not sure whether he pulled out in time or not.

 Here are 8 key signs to look for, and what to do next to minimize pregnancy risk.

 8 Signs He Didn’t Pull Out in Time

-If you experienced the sensation or felt the release of semen inside you during or after sex, then it’s likely that he didn’t pull out in time.
+If you experienced the sensation or felt his release inside you during or after sex, then it’s likely that he didn’t pull out in time.

-If you notice semen leaking out of your vagina after sex, it’s a good sign that your partner didn’t fully withdraw before he came.
+If you notice cum leaking out of you after sex, it’s a good sign that your partner didn’t fully withdraw before he came.

 But, it’s important to note that some leakage can occur even if a guy pulls out in time successfully, so leakage may or may not be a cause of concern here.

 3. His Body Language

 Pay attention to a guy’s body language during and after he finishes.